turingschool/lesson_plans/ruby_04-apis_and_scalability/week-4-kickoff.markdown

 Once you are assigned to a team, you will get a log in invite to Harvest where you will be expected to track your working hours

 Working days are:
-- Week 4: Tuesday, Wednesday, Thursday, Friday
+- Week 4: Monday, Tuesday, Wednesday, Thursday
 - Week 5: Tuesday, Wednesday, Thursday

 Which means, over the two weeks, you should have ~56 hours logged.